alexsoft/alexsoft.github.io/content/blog/2015-09-30-php-question.md

 ---
 title: "Interesting PHP question"
-date: 2021-04-02T11:15:00Z
+date: 2015-09-30
 draft: false
+tags:
+    - php
 ---

-Recently, I've come up with an interesting question that can potentially be used for interviewing candidates 🙂
+Recently, I've come up with an interesting question that can potentially be used for interviewing candidates :simple_smile:

 Imagine we have such a PHP class.